Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Fatty Acid Composition

 - Linoleic acid - 6.6%

 Stearic Acid gives Shea butter its hard form.
 Oleic acid is a rich and heavy fatty acid that nourishes the skin and seals in moisture.

-Shea Butter is best for people Who Deal With Acne
+Shea Butter is Best for People Who Have Acne-Prone Skin

 Tips for Using Cocoa Or Shea Butter